helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 As the YAML spec says, double-quoted strings are "the only style capable of expressing arbitrary strings".
-However, double-quoted strings can be hard to read, in particular, when they are long and contain line-breaks.
-In these situations, we can use multi-line strings in flow syntax, as described above.
+However, double-quoted strings can be hard to read, in particular, when they are long and contain line breaks.
+In these situations, we can use multi-line strings in block syntax, as described above.
 When generating multi-line YAML strings from dynamic values, it is important to get the indent right.
 For this, we can use the [`nindent`](/chart_template_guide/function_list/#nindent) function in our